 Among other projects, he steered collaboration with the World Bank on a 15-nation survey on attitudes toward climate change, the first to specifically target developing countries; worked on a 27-country survey for the 60th anniversary of the Universal Declaration of Human Rights; and managed a two-wave survey of seven Muslim countries on attitudes toward terrorism, US military presence, and the West in general, for the START research consortium sponsored by Department of Homeland Security, organizing question input from eight other researchers.

-In 2017 he has worked on CISSM’s extensive study of Iranian public opinion before and after its presidential election, and on a survey of Americans regarding the House of Representatives bill, the American Health Care Act.
+In 2017 he worked on CISSM’s extensive study of Iranian public opinion before and after its presidential election, and on a survey of Americans regarding the House of Representatives bill, the American Health Care Act, which was meant to replace the Affordable Care Act but did not pass the Senate.

 Publications include “Public Opinion and Evidence-Based Counterinsurgency” (in Evidence-Based Counterterrorism Policy, Lum and Kennedy eds., Springer 2012), "The Iraq War and US Public Opinion” (in Balance Sheet: The Iraq War and US National Security, Duffield and Dombrowski eds., Stanford 2009), and, with Steven Kull and Evan Lewis, “The Media, Misperceptions, and the Iraq War” (Political Science Quarterly, winter 2004).